casetext/firebase-admin/README.md

 already do in the admin tools and Forge.
 - Do not abuse the Firebase service.
 It's amazing and the people who work there are amazing.

+## I :heartbeat: Firebase

+Big whoop, wanna fight about it?